chatchatabc/davao-parking/README.md

 # Use Cases

 * User uses mobile app to view the list of parking lots
-* Parking lot owner uses H5 site to register a parking lot
+* Parking lot owner uses app to register a parking lot

 # Tech Stack